 Research Gas Prices

-As mentioned in an earlier article, GasBuddy is a great tool for finding out how much money you could save on gas.
+There are a lot of apps that can help you travel smarter.
+For example, GasBuddy is a great tool for finding out how much money you could save on gas.
 GasBuddy allows you to research gas prices across the country, so you can find the cheapest options.

 However, keep in mind that if you have to drive a significant distance to get the gas, the apparent savings may not actually be worth it.